particle-iot/docs/src/content/tutorials/hardware-projects/hardware-examples.md

 {{/if}}
 {{/if}}

 Position the LED in the breadboard.
 The long lead (anode) goes to + (left) and the short lead (cathode) goes to - (right).
-When using an LED, you must always add a current liming resistor.
+When using an LED, you must always add a current limiting resistor.
 Normally you'd use a 220 ohm resistor (red-red-brown-gold) for 3.3 volt circuits.

 In the picture, the long lead of the LED connects to pin D6 using the blue wire.
 The short lead of the LED connects to a 220 ohm resistor that connects it to ground.
 That completes the circuit.